 A local stakeholder process was performed in order to inform about project activity.
 According to the requirements of the Brazilian DNA the stakeholder were invited to comment the project.

 None

-The project owner did not receive any comments on the project.
-Since no comments were received, herewith the project fulfils relevant requirements.
+SE did not receive any adverse comments on the project.
+SEBCP fulfils relevant requirements.

 4 COMMENTS BY PARTIES, STAKEHOLDERS AND NGOS